byhbt/miniwf/README.md

 - Adding more Debug information to the workflow.

-- Adding create Github workflow.
+- Adding create release Github workflow.